ReagentX/Logria/README.md

 # Logria

 A powerful CLI tool that puts log analytics at your fingertips.
+This is a Rust implementation of my [Python](https://github.com/ReagentX/Logria-py) proof-of-concept.

 ## tl;dr